Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 • Smooth recoil impulse thanks to mid-length gas and refined buffer setups.

-• Resale value remains high, making fleet refreshes easier to justify.
+• Resale value remains high, making upgrades easier to justify.

 Watchouts